-If a group of staff have been identified that need further training, the RSVP tool can be used to organize the event.
+If a group of staff has been identified that needs further training, the RSVP tool can be used to organize the event.

 Use the grouping set up by the registration alert to send an RSVP message to those employees with the details of the training session, plus asking them to confirm whether they will attend.

 Collecting this information will allow managers to better arrange and customize the session, by knowing both the attendance numbers and the departments attendees work in.

 4. Test understanding